11 Best Cross Platform Mobile Development Tools

 Xamarin uses C# or Ruby for coding.
 This tool has been used by well-recognized companies such as IBM, Foursquare, and Microsoft.

-Picking the right platform to develop for is one of the most critical parts of building your app.
+Picking the right platform to develop cross platform apps for is one of the most critical parts of building a native app.
+You just need to narrow down the best cross platform frameworks.
+This is the easiest way to handle multiple platform app development.

 But now you’ve got the ability to build a cross platform mobile app.
 This allows you to quickly and easily capitalize on the enormous audiences of both iOS and Android users.